Golub-Dobrzyń: History of Dobrzyń

-Dobrzyń became part of the Second Polish Republic in 1918 following World War I. In August 1920, the Soviet Red Army attacked the city.
-In 1939 it was annexed by Nazi Germany and most of its dwellers were deported to Nazi concentration camps.
-The local intelligentsia was murdered through executions.
+Dobrzyń became part of the Second Polish Republic in 1918 following World War I. In August 1920, the Soviet Red Army attacked the town.
+At the start of World War II, in 1939, it was occupied and unilaterally annexed by Nazi Germany and most of its dwellers were deported to Nazi concentration camps.
+The local intelligentsia was murdered through executions during the Intelligenzaktion.